-- 3/4 teaspoon salt
+- ¾ teaspoon salt

-- 1 cup (240 ml) buttermilk
+- 1 cup buttermilk

-- 1/2 cup (120 ml) sparkling water
+- ½ cup sparkling water

-- 2 tablespoons salted butter, melted (plus a little more room temperature butter to grease the loaf pan)
+- 2 tablespoons salted butter melted (plus a little more room temperature butter to grease the loaf pan)

 - Preheat oven to 375F; grease a 9- by 5- by 3-inch loaf pan with butter.

 - Whisk together the flours, brown sugar, cinnamon, baking powder, baking soda, and salt in a large bowl.

-- Pour the melted butter on top; bake until a toothpick inserted inside comes out clean, about 40 to 45 minutes.
+- Pour the melted butter on top.
+Bake until a toothpick inserted inside comes out clean, about 40 to 45 minutes.